cfjedimaster/raymondcamden2018/_posts/2018/12/13/2018-12-13-using-alexa-to-mess-with-your-kids-because-why-not.md

 In general, the code breaks down into two main actions depending on the intent.
 The first one, `LaunchRequest`, handles people who just do "Alexa, open Santa's List", and I use it to provide help on how to use it.
 The second is where the fun comes in.
 Alexa will convert both the name, and naughty or nice selection, into code that's passed into my intent.
 You can see me accessing them via `intent.slots.Name.value` or `intent.slots.List.value`.
 I then select from a list of random strings and do a string replacement from `$NAME` to the actual name passed to the skill.

 What I like about this is that when I think of new responses, I can edit this code (via my browser, Webtask has an incredible online editor) and just write it, save it, and I'm done.
 There's nothing I need to do on the Alexa side at all.
 This is neat but it also brings up one of the negatives about Alexa development.
-If you do screw up your server side code, you'll never know unless you log in to the portal and check for yourself.
+If you do screw up your server-side code, you'll never know unless you log in to the portal and check for yourself.
 Alexa doesn't have any way of pinging you when things go wrong.

 Not that I think it helps any, but you can browse the Amazon page for the skill [here](https://www.amazon.com/Raymond-Camden-Santas-List/dp/B07L9S81JJ).
 Let me know what you think and try building your own Alexa integration!